What is a Signal-to-Noise Ratio?

 Signal-to-Noise Ratio (SNR) is a measure that compares the level of a desired signal to the level of background noise.
-It works by quantifying the ratio of useful information to irrelevant or extraneous data, typically expressed in decibels (dB).
-In the telecom and network management industry, a higher SNR indicates a clearer and more reliable communication channel, which is crucial for maintaining optimal performance and minimizing errors.
+It works by quantifying how much of the received data is useful information versus how much is just interference.
+In the telecom and network management industry, a high SNR is crucial for ensuring clear and reliable communication, as it directly impacts the quality and performance of data transmission.

 Importance in Communication Systems